jmkapp/android-kotlin-api-greeting/README.md

 https://github.com/jmkapp/kotlin-spring-boot-greeting

-After you have loaded the Spring Boot app into a cloud service like AWS Elastic Beanstalk, change the URL in the `ApiService.kt` file to your URL.
+After you have loaded the Spring Boot app into a cloud service like AWS Elastic Beanstalk, change the URL in the `strings.xml` file to your URL.

 This app takes the advice given here: